building robust supply chains through sustainable purchasing

 Purchasing - Sustainability - Asia

-My journey started with a passion for China and Mandarin, leading me to study and live in Shanghai, where I spent eighteen years working alongside suppliers, factories and purchasing teams across Asia.
+My journey started with a passion for China and Mandarin, leading me to live in Shanghai, where I spent 18 years working alongside suppliers, factories and purchasing teams across Asia.

 During eight years at Saint-Gobain Asia Sourcing Office, I led international sourcing and procurement projects while developing expertise in strategic purchasing, supplier governance and manufacturing.